-- How the deductible is structured in an HDHP plan versus a traditional plan (i.e., $900/$500 Deductible plans)
+How the deductible is structured in an HDHP plan versus a traditional plan (e.g., $500 deductible plan).

-- A unique tax-advantaged health savings account (HSA) plan available to participants enrolled in either the PPO HDHP plan or the IU Health HDHP
+- A unique tax-advantaged health savings account (HSA) is available to participants enrolled in the Anthem PPO HDHP or the IU Health HDHP medical plans.

 Download plan-specific summaries